This article guide you through the set-up of a file for lasercutting and engraving with Mr Beam. We will look into following topics:

 3. Fill vs. Stroke: Important for laserjob(s) and engraving in the lasercutting software!

 In the following steps we are going to create an example file for a coaster in Adobe Illustrator.
 Of course, you can also use Inkscape or any other program for vector editing.
-You can download our example file for free from our Download-Area.
+You can download our example file at the End of this article for free.
 If you are not sure about the difference between a vector and a raster graphic, you might want to have look at this article.

 If you are using the same colour for both fill and stroke of your object, you can quickly loose the overview of which part is meant for lasercutting and which for engraving.
 This is why we recommend using a different colour for all the elements which are meant for cutting, e.g. you can set them to red.
 All the other file elements, which are intended for engraving, can be set to black.
 This way you structure your file well for the upcoming lasercutting and engraving tasks and see everything at a glance.